 It’s possible to get a conforming loan with higher debt ratios, but lower is generally the better case for both borrower and lender.

-One of the immovable standards for conforming loans is the loan limit — you can only borrow so much and no more.
-Loan limits are generally adjusted each year, with higher limits for properties with two, three and four units (as long as you live in one of the units).
+Unfortunately, one of the immovable standards for conforming loans is the loan limit — you can only borrow so much and no more.
+Loan limits are set by the Federal Housing Finance Agency (FHFA) and are generally adjusted each year, with higher limits for properties with two, three and four units (as long as you live in one of the units).

 Keep in mind that requirements can vary in other ways, as well.
 For example, standards might be stricter for a cash-out refinance than for a rate-and-term refinance.

-- If you make at least a 20 percent down payment, that means there is less money for you to borrow and more home equity at the time you purchase your home.
-The result is that your monthly payments are lower compared to a loan with less money down.
+- If you make at least a 20 percent down payment, that means there’s less money for you to borrow and also more home equity at the time you purchase your home.
+In turn, your monthly payments are lower compared to a loan with less money down.

-- If you do put at least 20 percent down, you won’t need to pay for private mortgage insurance, which represents significant monthly savings.
+- If you do put at least 20 percent down, you won’t need to pay for PMI, which represents significant monthly savings.
 Depending on your loan amount, PMI can cost a few hundred dollars per month.

-- If you can put 20 percent down and have good credit and strong reserves, you’re likely to be looking at the lender’s best rate and the lowest monthly payments overall.
+- If you can put 20 percent down, and have good credit and strong financial reserves, you’re likely to qualify for the lender’s best rate and the lowest monthly payments overall.

 - Your DTI ratio must meet conforming loan standards.
 The maximum DTI ratio is typically 36 percent, but that can stretch to 45 percent or even 50 percent if you have other “compensating factors,” such as a higher credit score.